mcleanGit/StaffTrack/README.md

 **Important**: Comments were provided on password security issues issues with the potential GitHub exposure of the MySQL password.
 Suggest changing to 'root' and 'blank' or some default form like "1234".
 I often use a placeholder non-secure password based on pitch-class set theory partitions: "02468a13579B!".
 The use of 'a' and 'B' and '!' satisfies most password character set restrictions.

 Making queries asynchronous: MySQL2 exposes a `.promise()` function on Connections to upgrade an existing non-Promise connection to use Promises.
 See the [npm documentation on MySQL2](https://www.npmjs.com/package/mysql2).
+*Note:* The code in db/index.js uses MySQL2 promissory syntax to `return this.connection.promise().query(...` that embeds standard SQL commands for each function.

 The database schema is shown in the following image: